manendrarawat/react-redux-rx-boilerplate/README.md

 1. We create a user and save in session storage
 2. Update a user and save in session storage
 3. Delete a user and save in session storage
-4. List Users and save in session storage
+4. List Users from session storage